+'''

 var server = new RoboServer("localhost", 50000);

+'''

-The next three lines defines a cluster with a single RoboServer.
+The following lines define a cluster with a single RoboServer.
 The cluster is registered with the Request class, allowing you to execute request on this cluster.
-Each cluster may only be registered once per application, this is usually done during the initialization of the application.
+Each cluster can only be registered once per application, which is done during the initialization of the application.